This post may contain affiliate links. Please see my disclosure policy for details.

 Aside from the Christmas decorations, the Love Story café is highly Instagrammable and serves up an amazing menu.
 So make sure you pop inside.

-10. Your day trips out of Vilnius will be festive too
+10. Your day trips out of Vilnius in December will be festive too

 Did you know that the main cities and attractions in Vilnius also have a little competition between each other to have the best Christmas tree?

-So, even when you travel out of Vilnius, you’ll find that everywhere is getting into the festive spirit as well.
+So, even when you travel out of Vilnius in December, you’ll find that everywhere is getting into the festive spirit as well.

 My favourite tree in Lithuania had to be Kaunas.
 They concentrated their efforts on using all sustainable and recyclable materials to make their wacky Christmas decorations and it was insane!